 Update: The Town Council and the proposer of the project chose a design for the sports wall.
 It was put in place at the end of 2015.

 - Two sets of small football goals to be used by the youngest players at Ottery St Mary Youth Football Club.
 They currently use cones as goals or have to use goals that are too big for them.
 Project cost: £3,000.

 Update: We have now had enough money come in to fully fund this project as well.
 Legal discussions are taking place between us and the youth football club.

-We are asking play companies to submit their designs to us with the budget and the specifications of the children and young people.
-Once we have designs back from several companies local children and young people will get to vote on which design is installed.
+We asked play companies to submit their designs to us within the budget and the specifications of the children and young people.
+Local children and young people got to vote on which design gets installed.